Integration with Asyncio

 print(await next()) # Prints 2

-When a new awaitable is assigned to n
+When a new awaitable is assigned to n, the value of next is

 recomputed.